 Check spam folders if necessary so you don't miss anything.
 Information will also be available on our Facebook page and Twitter feed.

-A post-event email will be sent to registered players within a few days after the tournament tying up any loose ends.
+A post-event email may be sent to registered players within a few days after the tournament tying up any loose ends.
 Some players may receive individual email if there are any issues.

 As time passes beyond the most intensive period of the COVID 19 pandemic, fewer restrictions are in place regarding many events.
 In most cases now, individuals are trusted more with their own discretion and comfort levels regarding precautions to avoid COVID and flu infections.